KittyGiraudel/site/_posts/2014-03-24-git-tips-and-tricks-part-3.md

 <section id="fix-merge-conflicts-with-graphical-too">
 ## Fix merge conflicts with a graphical tool [#](#fix-merge-conflicts-with-graphical-too)

-When you have a merge conflict, you can use a merge tool to resolve conflicts easily.
+Whenever you face a merge conflict, you can use a merge tool to resolve it without too much headache.
 Just use the `git mergetool` command, it will ask you which tool to use.
 </section>
 <section id="use-graphical-tool-for-diff">
 ## Use a graphical tool for diff [#](#use-graphical-tool-for-diff)

 Like `git mergetool` to resolve merge conflicts, there is a `git difftool` to see diff results in a graphical tool.
-Unfortunately, `git difftool` opens file sequentially: after checking a file, you have to close the diff tool and git will reopen it with the next file.
+Unfortunately, `git difftool` opens files sequentially: after checking a file, you have to close the diff tool so Git can reopen it with the next file.

-Since version 1.7.11, Git allows to see diff on a whole directory with the `--dir-diff` parameter and for oldest versions of Git, it's possible to install a [small script](https://github.com/wmanley/git-meld) to do the same thing.
-To install it:
+Fortunately since version 1.7.11, Git allows to see diff on a whole directory with the `--dir-diff` parameter.
+If you are using an older version, worry not!
+It's possible to install a [small script](https://github.com/wmanley/git-meld) to do the same thing:

-<pre class="language-bash"><code>/home/workspace $ git clone git@github.com:wmanley/git-meld.git
+<pre class="language-git"><code>/home/workspace $ git clone git@github.com:wmanley/git-meld.git
 Cloning into git-meld...
 remote: Counting objects: 64, done.
 remote: Compressing objects: 100% (34/34), done.